Tribute to Robert Badinter, who died this Friday, February 9, 2024.

 Photo 3: Robert Badinter and Bereck Dudkiewicz, survivors of the convoy during a Commemoration.
 Without place or date. © Shoah Memorial/ Coll.
 Ghislaine Spitzer

-Photo 4 and 5: Pierre Kaufmann, Claude Kelman and Robert Badinter at the Memorial of the Unknown Jewish Martyr, during the official ceremony of Hazkara.
+Photo 4 and 5: Pierre Kaufmann, Claude Kelman and Robert Badinter at the Memorial of the Unknown Jewish Martyr, during the official ceremony of the Hazkara.
 Paris on 08/10/1989. © Daniel Franck/Memorial de la Shoah